South African Red Wine

 It was old world, small rustic cellar, everything done by hand - quite a contrast from the opulence and incredible wealth of Delair Graf.
 But what a step up in quality too!
-It just goes to show the best wines are made by passionate individuals.
+It just goes to show the best wines are often made by the smallest most passionate wineries!

 All grapes are harvested by hand at dawn, then sorted by hand so only the best are used.
 The ferment is hand plunged 6 to 8 times per day during fermentation - all these labour intensive techniques which really make a difference to the quality of the final product.

 Anton uses only minimal sulphites, and as all the fruit is such high quality the amounts needed are very low.
 The wine is then aged in a combination of French, American and Hungarian oak, for varying amounts of time, but at least 12 months, before it is bottled unfiltered to retain maximum flavour.

 These wines are well made and excellent quality, and will keep for years.
 They're also very keenly priced!

 Grangehurst Winery on Eikendal Road in Stellenbosch is one of South Africa's very finest wineries producing exceptional unhurried red wines (and one Rose).
 It was founded by Jeremy Walker back in 1992 on the slopes of the Helderberg Mountain.